singhmanish1212/Safe_Adaptable_and_Flexible_Education/README.md

 ![SAFE Roadmap_v4](https://github.com/singhmanish1212/Safe_Adaptable_and_Flexible_Education/blob/master/SAFE_Raodmap_v4.jpg)

 # Upcoming Features
-While SAFE web application is handling one National language and one international language for now, it is **scalable to 125 languages with our current architecture, as is**.
+While SAFE web application is currently **handling one National language and one international language** for now, it is **scalable to 125 languages with our current architecture, as is**.
 We strive to achieve **enhanced accuracy** in future as we continue to train our model.
 SAFE will be **available as a mobile application too**, since the user base for the hand-held devices is more compared to the personal devices like laptops and desktops.
 Adding **LIVE streaming events like online classes, conferences will also be a future enhancement**.
 SAFE can also be scaled to **monitor user behaviour** while taking the courses or attending the classes and **suggest some recreational or refreshing activities**.
 It will also be able to **suggest exercises and physical activity**, if the user is taking the course for more than particular time.